shinyrobot54/time-clock/README.md

 #Modern Day Time Clock
-A time clock for any orginization, web app interface and Arduino based NFC readers
+A time clock for any organization, web app interface and Arduino based NFC readers

 #Web App Interface
 Using the web app interface, users can login and clock